| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If you want to achieve special effects which cannot be implemented in

-terms of the operations provided by graphics.q
+terms of the operations provided by graphics.q, you can directly

-invoke PostScript commands by means of the ps
+invoke PostScript commands by means of the ps function.
+Also, you

 can copy a PostScript file to the graphics device with the psfile

 operation.
-As an example for the ps
+As an example for the ps function, operations to

 display a string right-justified or centered at the current position can